Spectral sequences in unstable higher homotopy theory and applications to the coniveau filtration: Examples of unstable Gersten resolutions

-\end{lemma} \begin{proof} This is the same proof as for \Cref{eff}, except that we appeal to the relative presentation lemma \cite[Th.
+\end{lemma} \begin{proof} This is same as the proof for \Cref{eff}, except that we appeal to the relative presentation lemma \cite[Th.
 1.1]{DHKY}.
-Indeed, under the stated hypothesis, we get that $\dim(Z_s)<\dim(X_s)$, so $Z_s$ does not contain any irreducible component of $X_s$ then we can apply the relative presentation lemma~\cite{DHKY}.
-Indeed, one has: $\dim(X_s)=d-e$ because $X/S$ is smooth.
-Indeed $\dim(Z_s) \leq \dim(Z)=d-p$ by definition of $p$ so $p>e$ implies $d-p<d-e$.
+Under the stated hypothesis, we get that $\dim(Z_s)<\dim(X_s)$, so $Z_s$ does not contain any irreducible component of $X_s$, then we can apply the relative presentation lemma~\cite{DHKY}.
+Indeed, $\dim(Z_s)<\dim(X_s)$: to see this note that $\dim(X_s)=d-e$ because $X$ is $S$-smooth, hence $\dim(Z_s) \leq \dim(Z)=d-p$ (by definition of $p$), so $p>e$ implies $d-p<d-e$.

 As in the proof of \Cref{eff}, by the presentation lemma, there is an Nisnevich neighbourhood $U$ of $x$ in $X$ and also replacing $S$ by a Nisnevich neighbourhood of $s=\pi(x)$ in $S$, we have excisive pair $f:(U,Z_U) \rightarrow (\AA^1_V,W)$ for some closed pair $(\AA^1_V,W)$ such that $V$ is a smooth $S$-scheme $V$ and the composite map $W \subset \A^1_V \xrightarrow{\pi} V$ is finite (take $f=\varphi|_U$ in the notation of \cite[3.1.1]{CHK}).
 Consider the closed subscheme $F:=\pi(W)_{red} \subset V$ and $T= f^{-1}(\AA^1_F)$.
 Note that there is an inclusion $i:Z_U \rightarrow T$.
 Hence there is a commutative diagram of pointed sets